raystack/platform/rfcs/OIP-001-unified-urn.md

 ## Background

+### What is a resource?

+Below are list of things that we consider as a resource:

+- Table (BigQuery, Postgres, MySQL, Elasticsearch, etc)
+- Topic (Kafka, RabbitMQ, etc)
+- Job (Firehose, Optimus, Dagger, etc)
+- Dashboard (Metabase, Tableau, etc)

 ### Current formats

 To understand the needs of this initiation better, let's take a look at how each of our tools generate their URN format.